Website Redesign

 Although the direction of the results is similar, those visiting the site on their own seemed to be more invested than those directed to the site through our experiment.
 Those visiting the live site naturally spent more time compared to those visiting the site experimentally.

-screen shot 2020 04 30 at 12.23.45 pm
+Screen Shot 2020 04 30 at 12.23.45 PM

 For the U.S.-based news organization, the results favored the old site.
 As seen in the table below, the new site had a higher bounce rate, lower time on page, and shorter scroll depth in comparison to the old site.
 These results are in evidence for both datasets, with the exception of the bounce rate, which was identical across both sites in the online experiment.
 To obtain these metrics, the U.S. news organization provided us with data for 30 days prior to, and 30 days following, the launch of their redesign.
 Because traffic data can vary by month for reasons other than the redesign, this is a less stringent test.